DS4PS/ays-r-coding-sum-2022/schedule.md

 A repository, or "repo", is a central collection of code, data, images, and other files.
 This entire course is kept in a repo, e.g. Every repo also has an "Issues" page, allowing users to report bugs, dead links, etc.

-At our **[Course Issues](https://github.com/cssearcy/AYS-R-Coding-SPR-2020/issues)** page, you can share questions, problematic code, errors, and more.
+At our **[Course Issues](https://github.com/DS4PS/ays-r-coding-sum-2022/issues)** page, you can share questions, problematic code, errors, and more.
 All posts are public and replies are posted within 24 hours.
+The **[first pinned issue](https://github.com/DS4PS/ays-r-coding-sum-2022/issues/1)** on the Issues board has key tips on creating a quality post.
 However, highly detailed posts are strongly encouraged and should include the following:

 1. Title with clear information, such as week, lab, and/or question number
 2. Clearly stated intentions, expectations, unexpected results, and question(s)